EU

 Insufficient

-To improve its rating, the EU should strengthen its 2030 domestic emissions reduction target to at least 62% (excl.
-LULUCF and international aviation) below 1990 levels, adopt policies necessary to reach this goal, and significantly increase its support for climate action in developing countries.
+We rate the EU’s NDC target as “Insufficient” compared to its fair share contribution and to modelled domestic pathways.
+To improve its rating, the EU should strengthen its domestic emissions reduction target for 2030 to at least 62% (excluding LULUCF and international aviation) below 1990, close gaps and remove loopholes in existing policies prolonging fossil fuel use, and significantly increase its support for climate action in developing countries in line with its fair share contribution to climate change mitigation.

 Policies and action